 If you do not replace your equipment when you see these signs of wear and tear, your sleep apnea therapy will not be as effective as intended.

-Even though your sleep therapist or doctor, knows when your CPAP equipment is due for a replacement, it does not hurt to keep a record of your own.
+Even though your sleep therapist or doctor knows when your CPAP equipment is due for a replacement, it does not hurt to keep a record of your own.

 Are There Side Effects of Using A CPAP Machine?

 Yes.
 The most common side-effects associated with CPAP equipment are pressure or mask-related.
 Some patients report experiencing claustrophobia while others report a running nose or rhinitis.
 Still, others report that they developed nasal congestion.
-These, however, are temporary side-effects, any serious or long-term side effects are not common.
+These, however, are temporary side-effects, any severe or long-term side effects are not common.